donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 3. A _viewer_ can view the content of files.

 When a collection is initiated, a research administrator assigns a manager to the collection (see the _DI RDM Protocol for Research Administrators_).
 Typically, the collection manager is also the supervisor of the research project to which this collection belongs.
 A collection manager can add other users to the collection in the role of manager, and these then obtain the same rights.

+Jointly, managers and contributors are called the _authors_ of a collection.
+When a collection is closed and shared with others, it is a publication (a _data_ publication), of which the authors are its managers and contributors.

 ##	5 Data, Metadata, and Attributes